iagpomponet/social-media-app-fullstack/README.md

 # Social Media App

-### Developing to get better at these technologies. still under construction, constructive criticism is always welcome
+### Developing to get better at these technologies.
+### Still under construction, constructive criticism is always welcome

 ## Technologies:
   **Back-end**